 Risk Management Strategies

-- Be wary of “curbside consultations” in which informal collaboration may find its way into the medical record.
-Consulting dentists have been sued by patients that they neither met nor examined because of inaccurate documentation by other providers in the medical record.
+- Be wary of the “curbside consultation,” an informal collaboration that may find its way into the medical record.
+Dentists have been sued by patients they did not meet or examine because another provider documented inaccurate information in the medical record.
 If you are asked for input on a specific patient situation, it may be best to request a formal consultation so that you can document your thoughts and opinions in your own words.

 - Communicate clearly with other providers on the expectations regarding your involvement in patient care.
-Once you become a part of the care team, the lines often get blurred among providers regarding who is responsible for each aspect of care.
-Key information can often get lost in the transitions of care that occur in a hospital among caregivers.
-Clarify your role in the record, and communicate with other providers when there is confusion or cause for concern.
+Once you become part of the care team, the lines can become blurred among providers regarding who is responsible for each aspect of care.
+Key information can get lost during the transitions that occur among caregivers in a hospital.
+Clarify your role in the record, and communicate with other caregivers when confusion or cause for concern occurs.

-- Familiarize yourself with the medical record beforehand—ask for training.
-Electronic medical records (EMRs) present unique nuances and special challenges to a user that is unfamiliar with the system.
-There may be templates or designated sections for your documentation.
-The EMR may not be easily navigated so it is helpful to take the time to learn the various sections that you will need to utilize.
-It can be a powerful tool for provider collaboration if you know where to look for information.
+- Familiarize yourself with the medical record in advance—and ask for training.
+Electronic health records (EHRs) present special challenges to users who are not familiar with the system and its unique nuances.
+You may need to use templates or designated sections for your documentation.
+The EHR may not be easy to navigate, so it is helpful to take the time to learn about the sections that you will need to use.
+The EHR can be a powerful tool for provider collaboration if you know where to access information.

 - Understand your documentation requirements.
 How often are you required to document your care of the patient?
 When does your documentation need to be finalized and available in the medical record?
 What do you need to include in your consultation notes?
-This information should be provided at the time of your appointment to the medical staff.
+These questions should be answered at the time of your appointment to the medical staff.

 - Request updates and revisions to processes and systems.
 Hospitals regularly update and revise facility operations as well as clinical policies and processes.
-Make sure that you periodically request updated information regarding any facility or patient care-related changes.
-Notice of physical plant changes may prove extremely helpful to you when you need to locate your patient to provide dental services.
-Notice of process changes will help you fulfill your obligation as a medical staff member to follow current policies and procedures.
+Make sure that you periodically request updated information regarding any changes related to the facility or patient care.
+Notices about physical plant changes may prove extremely helpful to you when locating your patient to provide dental services.
+Notices of process changes will help you fulfill your obligation to follow current policies and procedures as a medical staff member.

 - Have a go-to person to contact for assistance when needed.
-Despite taking appropriate steps to be prepared to care for your patient, there are always unexpected challenges that may occur.
-Get to know your medical staff department coordinator or the facility risk manager.
+Despite taking appropriate steps to be prepared to care for your patient, unexpected challenges may occur.
+Get to know your medical staff department coordinator and the facility risk manager.
 They can prove to be great resources when you need quick access to information.
-Also, if you can’t find someone for assistance after regular hours, reach out to the hospital administrator on call who will connect you with someone that can assist you.
+Also, if you cannot find someone to assist you outside of regular hours, ask the on-call hospital administrator to connect you with someone who can assist.